ReFirmLabs/binwalk/README.md

 ## Limitations

-Binwalk is a command line utility only; there is no library, API, or plugins (yet).
+Currently binwalk is primarily a command line utility, but a Rust library is available.

 Binwalk can be very resource intensive.
 By default it will use all available CPU cores (this can be controlled with the `--threads` argument), and reads files into memory in their entirety.